Applying for a degree course

 Examples:

-- Enrolled in (Licence 1) in 2024-25: you do not pay differentiated fees for Licence 2 in 2025-26.
+- Enrolled in the first year of a Bachelor’s degree (Licence 1) or in intensive diploma in 2024-25: you do not pay differentiated fees for Licence 2 in 2025-26.

 ► I am not an EU/EEA/Andorra/Monaco/Quebec national but I was enrolled at Inalco in 2024-25 and repeating the same program.
 Am I subject to differentiated tuition fees?
 NO, you are not subject to differentiated fees.
 The exemption applies to the entire uninterrupted cycle, up to 5 years for undergraduate and 4 years for Master’s programs, excluding gap years.